Saving Cash on Cottage Trips

 The best way to save money on gas and improve your mileage is to look after some simple car maintenance tips before you start your road trip.

 Tire Air Pressure

 Check the air pressure in your tires.
 Fuel efficiency drops considerably when the tire pressure is below the level recommended by the manufacturer.
 The tires should all be inflated to the proper pressure level.
 Check the pressure again before you plan to return home.
-Also make sure the spare is inflated to the correct level.
+Also make sure the spare is in good shape and ready for action.

 Service And Maintenance